Variables in pipelines

 The absolute path of the directory that the repository is cloned into within the Docker container.

 ||The commit hash of a commit that kicked off the build.|

 ||The name of the account in which the repository lives.|

 ||The UUID of the account in which the repository lives.|

 ||The URL-friendly version of a repository name.
 For more information, see What is a slug?.|

 ||The UUID of the repository.|

-The branch on which the build was kicked off.
+The source branch.
 This value is only available on branches.

 Not available for builds against tags, or custom pipelines.